LucasIsasmendi/portfolio/books/mind/phrases.md

 Purpose without priority is powerless.

+“Productivity isn’t about being a workhorse, keeping busy or burning the midnight oil... .
+It’s more about priorities, planning, and fiercely protecting your time.”
+—Margarita Tartakovsky

+“Efficiency is doing the thing right.
+Effectiveness is doing the right thing.”
+—Peter Drucker

 ## Atomic Habits
 In the long run, the quality of our lives often depends on the quality of our habits.
 Habits are the compound interest of self-improvement.